react-cosmos/parcel-ts-example/README.md

 # parcel-example
-Example of using React Cosmos with Parcel
+Example of using React Cosmos with Parcel (Work in Progress)